 Beckert has conducted numerous premieres in close collaboration with composers such as Krzysztof Penderecki, Wolfram Buchenberg, Zsolt Gárdonyi, Heinz Werner Zimmermann, Graham Lack, Michael Ostrzyga, Alwin M.Schronen, Martin Sturm, Josef Lammerz, Toshio Hosokawa and Wilfried Hiller.

 He has been honored multiple times at the Bavarian Choir Competition and the German National Choir Competition.
-Furthermore, Beckert has been distinguished with the Cultural Medal of the City of Würzburg, as well as the Orlando-di-Lasso-Medal from the Bavarian Vocal Society, an award for choir directors from the German Music Council and an award of the Bücher-Dieckmeyer Trust.
-At the 2nd International Choral Competition of Budapest with Cantabile Regensburg and was awarded the prize for best conducting.
+Beckert has been distinguished with the Cultural Medal of the City of Würzburg, as well as the Orlando-di-Lasso-Medal from the Bavarian Vocal Society, an award for choir directors from the German Music Council and an award of the Bücher-Dieckmeyer Trust.
+At the 2nd International Choral Competition of Budapest je won with Cantabile Regensburg and was awarded the prize for best conducting.

 Furthermore he has served as a jury member at national and international choir competitions.